-Chrome, Firefox and Opera browser extension for interacting with the Echo blockchain, running DApps and making transactions using multiple wallet accounts.
+Chrome & Firefox extension for running Echo blockchain-based DApps and making transactions from multiple wallet accounts.

-Bridge lets you manage multiple accounts, store assets, make fast payments, claim or stake digital tokens, log in to services, and sign smart contracts.
-With Bridge, any DApp-related transaction (a purchase or a money transfer) becomes much easier to authorize.
+The extension lets you store assets, make fast payments, claim or stake digital tokens, log in to services, and sign smart contracts.
+Any DApp-related transaction (purchase or currency transfer) becomes much easier to authorize with Bridge.

 We used an algorithm to generate random private keys for every single transaction.
 This makes attempting any malicious attack very costly and unreasonable, as It is based on extracting random strings stored in the device’s memory and decrypting them with the user’s pin number.
 We’ve combined this mechanism with strong encryption based on the AES US federal government standard used by the NSA to protect top-secret data.